Mike Sodrel

-Michael E. Sodrel (born December 17, 1945) is an American politician and businessman who served as a member of the United States House of Representatives for Indiana's 9th congressional district from 2005 to 2007.
+Michael Eugene Sodrel (born December 17, 1945) is an American politician and businessman who served as a member of the United States House of Representatives for Indiana's 9th congressional district from 2005 to 2007.
 Sodrel launched another run against incumbent Democratic Rep. Baron Hill in 2010 – his fifth straight run for Congress in the ninth district.
 However, he lost the Republican nomination to Bloomington attorney Todd Young, who won the general election.

 In 2022, after a twelve-year political retirement, Sodrel announced he was running for his old seat in the 2022 United States House of Representatives elections in Indiana.
+He would lose the Republican primary to State Senator Erin Houchin.

 Early life

 Born in Louisville, Kentucky, Sodrel grew up across the Ohio River in New Albany, Indiana.
 He graduated New Albany High School in 1963.
 Sodrel attended Indiana University Southeast in New Albany, Indiana.

 Career

 From 1966 to 1973, Sodrel served in the 151st Infantry Regiment of the Indiana National Guard.
 He was honorably discharged with the rank of staff sergeant.
 Since 1963, Sodrel has worked at his family's business, Sodrel Truck Lines Inc. He founded the Free Enterprise System Inc. (a charter motor-coach/contract passenger-carrier) and Sodrel Logistics.

 Sodrel is the author of an internet book, Citizen Sheep Government Shepherds.